Things To Know

 I want this to be fun for you and not overwhelming!
 You have the option of having me make the quilting decisions for you.
 It all depends on your purpose for the quilt, sometimes "done" is best!

 What size should my backing be?

 Here's an easy way to remember our requirements: "Four-for-four!"
 I require the backing to be 4" larger ON ALL FOUR SIDES.
 For example, if you have a quilt top that is 60" x 80", your backing should measure at least 68" x 88".
 (Longarmers love wideback fabric!)
 It can be bigger, but not smaller.
 Don't stress about this too much.
 If you have any concerns or questions we can figure them out together.
 I have several remedies up my sleeves for these emergencies, but extra fees might be incurred, depending on how much extra work is required.

 I have experience quilting backings with cotton, flannel, and minky fabrics.
 I’ve used pieced backings, wideback fabrics, and combinations of textiles.
 I'm happy to explore and experiment with you and will accept different backings on a case-by-case basis.
 Please mention on my “Book a Quilt” form if you are sending anything other than quilting cotton.
-There are no extra fees for varied backing fabrics.

 How do I seam this crazy thing?

 Generally, it works best if the seams run horizontally (left to right) across your backing fabric.
 It is easier for the rolling bars to keep those edges smooth and flat laying in that direction.
 However, I quilt projects all the time that feature Improv or pieced backing fabrics, and they all quilt out just fine!
 This is a preference, not a requirement.

 I encourage you to use the selvedge edges as the sides you sew together.
 Please trim the woven selvedge off, but feel free to leave them uncut at the top of your backing.
 They are typically already a straight edge, and that makes loading your quilt much simpler!!!